-We firmly believe that the people we work with are the key to our success and future growth and we are fully committed to preventing acts of modern slavery and human trafficking from occurring within our business and supply chain.
-This statement sets out the steps that we have taken to eliminate, as far as possible, the risk of modern slavery and human trafficking.
+We firmly believe that the people we work with are key to our success and future growth, so we are fully committed to preventing acts of modern slavery and human trafficking (together “Modern Slavery”) from occurring within our business and supply chain.
+This statement sets out the steps that we have taken to eliminate, as far as possible, the risk of Modern Slavery in our business.

 In order to operate effectively as a trading firm, we work with a variety of suppliers ranging from clearing brokers to stationery providers.
-Due to the nature of our business, a large majority of supplier are IT suppliers.
+Due to the nature of our business, the majority of our suppliers are IT related.

 As part of our efforts to monitor and reduce the risk of Modern Slavery occurring within our supply chains, we carried out an internal audit of our suppliers in order to establish, assess and monitor areas of potential risk in our business and supply chains.

 This included identifying and maintaining details of all suppliers and assessing each in relation to the following categories of risk: employment; geographic; sector; and relationship.

 Based on the assessments we carried out, we consider the risk of Modern Slavery taking place in our business or supply chains is low.
 However, despite the outcome of this assessment, we are fully committed to continue to be vigilant and will strive to improve our practices and checks further in the future.